dmccreary/robot-day/docs/activities/rgb-box.md

 It has a power switch and three potentiometers (pots) hooked up to a Raspberry Pi Pico.
 The pots control the brightness of the red, green and blue pixels on a low-cost LED strip of about 10 pixels.
-The total part cost is around $11.
+The total parts cost is around $11.

 ## Parts List